Nimo

 Important points to keep in mind

-Convert masses to moles and vice versa using relative formula mass (Mr) to ensure matching units.
+Convert masses to moles using relative formula mass (Mr) to ensure matching units.

 Identify the limiting reagent; theoretical yield depends on the limiting reagent only.